CanaanGM/CrimsonLibrary/README.md

 docker rmi $(docker images -q)
 ```

-otherwise do to initilize and set the secrets :
+to initilize and set the secrets and the https certificate:
 	- need to be in the same directory as the API
 ```
  dotnet user-secrets init
  dotnet user-secrets set "SQLSERVER:User" "sa" dotnet user-secrets set "SQLSERVER:Pass" < whatever u want >
  dotnet user-secrets set "jwtKey" <whatever u want >

+ dotnet user-secrets set "Kestrel:Certificates:Development:Password" "<PASSWORD>"
 ```

 things todo:

-- [ ] document it then link to it here
+- [x] document it then link to it here
 - [ ] setup more endpoints
 - [ ] test
 - [ ] github actions